Spalding, Lincolnshire: Water Taxi

 In July 2005 a "Spalding Water Taxi" service was launched, running from Easter to late October.
-Its route is from just off Spalding's High Street, upstream along the river, turning into the Coronation Channel, and then to Springfields Outlet Shopping & Festival Gardens, and back.
+Its route is from just off Spalding's High Street, upstream along the river, turning into the Coronation Channel, and then to Springfields Outlet Shopping & Leisure, and back.
 It is mainly used as a recreational tourist attraction.

 Vernatt's Drain

 Around the northwest of Spalding is a large waterway called Vernatt's Drain, named after one of the Adventurers who drained the Fens in the 17th century.
 Philibert Vernatti was made a baronet on 7 June 1643.

 A South Holland council nature reserve is situated on part of the old Boston railway line at Vernatts Drain.
 The Drain runs from the pumping station at Pode Hole to Surfleet Seas End.

 Fulney Lock is the point where the Welland is no longer tidal.
 Spalding falls within the drainage area of the Welland and Deepings Internal Drainage Board.